Classic Butter Cookies (Easy 5-Ingredient Recipe)

 Why Butter Cookies Taste So Different

-Classic Butter cookies recipe are often confused with sugar cookies or shortbread, but they sit somewhere in between.
+Butter cookies are often confused with sugar cookies or shortbread, but they sit somewhere in between.

 Here’s how they compare:

-• Sugar Cookies: Higher sugar content, often softer and chewier.
+• Sugar Cookies: Sweeter, often softer and sometimes chewy

-• Shortbread: No eggs, very crumbly, dense and rich.
+• Shortbread: No eggs, very crumbly and rich

-The key lies in the fat ratio and mixing method.
+The key difference lies in fat ratio and mixing technique.

-The word “short” in baking refers to how fat coats flour proteins, preventing long gluten strands from forming.
-Less gluten equals a tender bite.
-I’ve found that controlling gluten development is the single most important factor in getting that sandy, delicate texture instead of something tough.
+In baking, short refers to how fat interferes with gluten formation.
+Less gluten means a more tender, melt-in-the-mouth texture, which is exactly what butter cookies aim for.lling gluten development is the single most important factor in getting that sandy, delicate texture instead of something tough.

 Ingredients (Precision Matters Here)